aturner-epcc/cirrus-new-docs/docs/user-guide/data.md

 account.

 1. [Log into SAFE](https://safe.epcc.ed.ac.uk)
-2. Use the \"Login accounts\" menu and select your Cirrus login account
+2. Use the "Login accounts" menu and select your Cirrus login account
-3. The \"Login account details\" table lists any user or group quotas that are linked with your account.
+3. The "Login account details" table lists any user or group quotas that are linked with your account.
 (If there is no quota shown for a row then you have an unlimited quota for that item, but you may still may be limited by another quota.)